wulf7/iichid/README.md

 Generally speaking, it is a bad idea to use static Xorg configuration for evdev devices due to dynamic unit number assignment.
-The simplest way to get new devices recognized by Xorg-server is to rebuild it with UDEV autoconfiguration backend enabled.
+The simplest way to get new devices recognized by Xorg-server is to rebuild it with DEVD (since 1.20.7) or UDEV autoconfiguration backend enabled.

 Static configuration is still possible.
 Add following snippet to a file under **/usr/local/etc/X11/xorg.conf.d/**